Eight ways to avoid phishing scams

 However, you should also be aware of phone phishing schemes.
 Do not divulge personal information over the phone unless you initiate the call.
 Be cautious of emails that ask you to call a phone number to update your account information as well.

-3. Do not click on links, download files or open attachments from unknown senders
+3. Don’t click on links, download files or open attachments from unknown senders

 4. Never email personal or financial information, even if you are close to the recipient